How to get to Shirakawa-go from Kyoto

 Kanazawa to Shirakawa-go bus tickets cost JPY 1,850 while Shirakawa-go to Takayama bus tickets cost JPY 2,470

-Option # 2 (Kyoto – Nagoya – Takayama – Shirakawa-go for JR Pass Holders)
+Option # 2 (Kyoto – Nagoya – Takayama – Shirakawa-go)

 This option can be done if you plan to explore Takayama before heading out to Shirakawa-go.
 You need to travel by train from Kyoto to Nagoya, then transfer to Takayama.
 Train rides are covered by JR Pass.
 From Takayama Hida Bus Center, located next to JR Takayama Station, you can reserve a bus to Shirakawa-go.
 Same as Option # 1, you only need to pay for the bus ride to Shirakawa-go.

-Option # 3 (Takayama – Hokuriku Pass for Non-JR Pass Holders)
+Option # 3 (Takayama – Hokuriku Pass)

 If you don’t plan to get a regular JR pass, you can consider the JR Takayama-Hokuriku Area Tourist Pass.
 This pass provides train access from Nagoya all the way to Takayama and Toyama, and Osaka and Kyoto with Kanazawa and Toyama, as well as on buses to Shirakawago for 5 consecutive days.